Learn how to create food pins/images that stand out and get engagement on Pinterest with these tips!

 Pinterest has been experimenting with different pin lengths to show in the feed.
 They also used to have an “expand pin” overlay at the bottom for pins that were longer than their crop.

 I guess that’s just part of being a blogger.
 Rolling with the changes.
-We have to adapt and adjust to keep up!
+We have to adapt and adjust to keep up, even if that means learning how to get more exposure and finding a Tailwind Tribe.

-Today I am going to share a few ideas for you to consider when design your food pins.
+Today we are going to share a few ideas for you to consider when design your food pins.
 Some of these are from other food bloggers and many are from promoted pins.
 I have been studying promoted pins ever since Pinterest started their in house program where they create pins for high paying ad clients.
 Who better to learn from than Pinterest?

-I hope these examples give you some inspiration.
-I encourage you to try different styles and find what works for you.
-Read can also read Pinterest’s suggestions for creating pins and their tips for food related graphics.
+We hope these examples give you some inspiration and encourage you to try different styles and find what works for you.
+You can also read Pinterest’s suggestions for creating pins.

 Let the food do the talking.
 Two instances where this is a great option is: when it is very obvious what your recipe is or when your picture is so beautiful words would just ruin it.